-Using a dehydrator or oven is a quick way to make dried lemons to use for food, seasonings, beverages, and crafts.
+Using a dehydrator or oven is a quick way to make homemade dried lemons to use for food, seasonings, beverages, and crafts.
 While dehydrating lemons is not hard, there are a few tips you’ll want to be aware of before starting.

-I love preserving food in a variety of ways and citrus is no exception.
 We have a wonderful Meyer lemon tree that gives us hundreds of pounds of lemons most years.
 Once you’ve had a Meyer lemon, regular lemons just won’t do.
 So, every year I spend time freezing, fermenting, and dehydrating lemons.

 One of the great things about dehydrating lemons is that they retain pretty much all their vitamins and minerals and are just as good for you as fresh lemons.